 Recovery includes the activities taken to return the community to pre-disaster status.
 There are typically two phases; short-term recovery, which is usually addressed in the response plans, and long-term recovery.
 Long-term recovery addresses return of businesses, rebuilding facilities, social and mental health issues and the community in a separate plan.
-The Pennsylvania State University is using the National Disaster Recovery Framework, published in September 2011 as a guide to develop our long-term recovery plans.
+The Pennsylvania State University is using the National Disaster Recovery Framework, as a guide to develop our long-term recovery plans.